ericmurphyxyz/ericmurphy.xyz/src/posts/tech-stack/index.md

 ---
-title: 'Who TF cares about what tech stack you use?'
+title: "Who TF cares about what tech stack you use?"
-date: '2018-11-02'
+date: "2018-11-02"
-twitterimage: './frameworks.png'
+featuredimage: "./frameworks.png"
 ---

 ![Frameworks](./frameworks.png)